A $Z_4$ symmetric inverse seesaw model for neutrino masses and FIMP dark matter

 \section{Perturbative diagonalization of the heavy sector mass matrix}

-We have implemented the first block diagonalization procedure in eqs.~\eqref{eq:blkdgnlztn} and \eqref{eq:blckunitry} to effectively decouple the light and heavy sectors.
-Subsequently, we complete the diagonalization of the heavy sector mass matrix, which is approximately represented by $\mathcal{M}_N$ in eq.~\eqref{eq:heavysectmasmtrx}, to determine the masses of the newly introduced fermions.
-Given the hierarchical relationship $\mu, \mu^\prime \ll M$, it is advantageous to employ a perturbative diagonalization technique.
-To facilitate this, we express the mass matrix as the sum of a dominant term and a perturbation:
+We have performed the first block diagonalization in Eqs.~\eqref{eq:blkdgnlztn} and \eqref{eq:blckunitry}, in order to effectively decouple the light and heavy states.
+Here, we present a detailed perturbative diagonalization of the heavy sector mass matrix $\mathcal{M}_N$ in Eq.~\eqref{eq:heavysectmasmtrx} following the block diagonalization, through which one can determine the singlet fermion masses.
+Given the mass-scale hierarchy $\mu, \mu^\prime \ll M$, adopting this perturbative diagonalization technique is feasible.
+To this end, the mass matrix can be decomposed into leading-order and perturbative components

-Initially, we diagonalize the leading-order term.
-For simplicity, we assume that $M$ is a real matrix, which can be diagonalized using two orthogonal matrices $U_0$ and $V_0$ through singular value decomposition,
+First, we diagonalize the leading-order term, and assume that $M$ is a real matrix for simplicity.
+The latter can be diagonalized by two orthogonal matrices $U_0$ and $V_0$ through singular value decomposition,